 The Upanishads were like a breath of fresh air blowing through the stuffy corridors of power of the Vedic Brahmanism.
 They were noticed by the priestly authorities because the yogis did not owe allegiance to any established religion or mode of thought.
 They were very largely saying what may well have been current among other sramanic groups at that time.
 Such an atheistic doctrine was evidently very acceptable to the authors of Upanishads, who made use of many of its concepts.

-The end of the Vedantic period was around the 2nd century AD.
+The end of the Vedantic period was around the 2nd century CE.
 In the latter period, several texts were composed as summaries/attachments to the Upanishads.
 These texts collectively called as Puranas allowed for a divine and mythical interpretation of the world, not unlike the ancient Hellenic or Roman religions.
 Legends and epics with a multitude of gods and goddesses with human-like characteristics were composed.
 Two of Hinduism's most revered epics, the Mahabharata and the Ramayana were compositions of this period.
 Devotion to particular deities was reflected from the composition of texts composed to their worship.
-For example, the Ganapati Purana was written for devotion to Ganapati (or Ganesh).
+For example, the Ganapati Purana was written for devotion to Ganapati (or Ganesha).
 Popular deities of this era were Shiva, Vishnu, Durga, Surya, Skanda, and Ganesh (including the forms/incarnations of these deities.)